gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 ## Binary Search Trees, Linked Lists, and Graphs

 Binary search trees and linked lists are actually just subtypes of graphs!
 They are both collections of nodes with edges between them.
-There are just more specifications about the number and direction of edges allowed to be connected to a single node than there are with a general graph data strucutre.
+There are just more specifications about the number and direction of edges allowed to be connected to a single node than there are with a general graph data structure.

 ### !end-callout